mfem/web/src/howto/install-with-spack.md

 Unless you want to develop in Spack, those rules will help keeping things under control:

 * Use a single Spack instance.
 Spack has `environments` that mimic the way python environment work to allow you to partition things so that not all the packages installed show up in a big mess.
 * Stick to a release of Spack.
-Packages evolves along with Spack source code.
-It means that updating Spack will likely affect reproducibility of your specs installed.
+Packages evolve along with Spack source code.
+It means that updating Spack will likely affect reproducing the build of specs already installed.
 Expect to reinstall everything when you update Spack.

 ### Using Spack to install MFEM on lassen and quartz.